 Koan.
 Literally “public document,” the short, recorded exchanges that occurred between students and their masters in ancient China.
 Zen teachers (especially, but not exclusively, in the Rinzai sect) give koans to their students as objects of meditation to help them go beyond discriminative, conceptual understanding to a more direct, experiential wisdom.
 (Students at Great Wave Zen Sangha may engage in koan practice with Gendo Sensei.)

 Mudra.
 Hand gesture or position.
 The position of the hands changes depending on what type of meditation or activity is being carried out.

 Oryoki.
-Formal or ritual eating style used in Monasteries during retreat, or sesshin.
-(Note: Great Wave Members may download and print the instructions for Great Wave’s version of the Oryoki ritual meal.)
+Formal or ritual eating style used in monasteries during retreat, or sesshin.
+(You may download and print the meal gatha that is chanted before eating.
+It includes a few instructional notes as well.)

 Rohatsu.
 December 8, the day on which the Zen tradition commemorates the enlightenment, or nirvana, of the Buddha.

 Roshi.
 Literally “elder teacher.”
 Honorific title bestowed on a Zen master.
 It is customary to address such teachers simply as “Roshi.”
 In the context of the White Plum Asanga, those with the title of Roshi have not only received Shiho (Dharma Transmission) but Inka Shomei as well.